 Which brokers offers more tradeable asset classes, ThinkMarkets or Spreadex?

-ThinkMarkets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
+ThinkMarkets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
 Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 2000 from Spreadex.

 Can I trade cryptocurrency with ThinkMarkets or Spreadex?